 The Bersey Electric Cab, also known as the London Electrical Cab, was an electric vehicle developed at the end of the 19th century and the first electric taxi in London.
 These new cabs were said to have a maximum speed of 12 miles per hour and they could accommodate two people at the same time.
 An example of the Bersey cab was even used in the first London to Brighton race held on 14th November 1896 in celebration of the changes made in regulations of road vehicles.

-Despite being introduced with so much enthusiasm with the Prince of Wales, the future King Edward VII even taking a ride in one of the Bersey cabs, the vehicles had several flaws that they had to grapple with.
+Despite being introduced with so much enthusiasm by the Prince of Wales, the future King Edward VII even taking a ride in one of the Bersey cabs, the vehicles had several flaws that they had to grapple with.
 The heaviness of the cars and the shaking due to the fragile glass plates in the batteries also contributed to the frequent malfunctions and the high consumption of tyres.
 However, the cost of the replacement batteries for the electrical system as well as the tyres, and the fact that the fleet incurred a loss of £6,200 in its first year, made the operation rather unprofitable for the London Electrical Cab Company.

-1. The Bersey cabs were licensed by Scotland Yard under four conditions:
+- The Bersey cabs were licensed by Scotland Yard under four conditions:

-• Each vehicle was accompanied by a driver
+- Each vehicle was accompanied by a driver

-• Drivers were capable of stopping the carriage on demand
+- Drivers were capable of stopping the carriage on demand

-• The taxi could turn in a small space
+- The taxi could turn in a small space

-• It could climb the steepest hill in London, Savoy Hill
+- It could climb the steepest hill in London, Savoy Hill

-1. Notable features of the Bersey cabs:
+- Notable features of the Bersey cabs:

-• A distinctive black and yellow livery, earning them the nickname “Hummingbirds” for the noise made by their motors
+- A distinctive black and yellow livery, earning them the nickname “Hummingbirds” for the noise made by their motors

-• Batteries were replaced using a hydraulic lifting system at the sole recharging station in London
+- Batteries were replaced using a hydraulic lifting system at the sole recharging station in London

 The Bersey cabs had a number of difficulties and, after various failures, the cabs were taken out of service and the London Electrical Cab Company ceased its operations in August 1899.
 However, fully electric cabs were not back on the roads until the Nissan Dynamo was released in October of 2019.